What Makes Headway Physio Unique?

 Brett Weiss, DPT, CEAS, CIDN, CCTT

-Brett Weiss is the owner of Headway Physio in Toronto, a practice focused in the evaluation and treatment of TMJ disorders, headaches, and neck pain.
-As a Certified Cervical and Temporomandibular Therapist (CCTT), Brett delivers skilled, hands-on physiotherapy to restore movement, relieve pain, and improve daily function.
+Brett Weiss is the owner of Headway Physio in Toronto, a practice limited to the evaluation and treatment of TMJ disorders, headaches, and neck pain.

-Brett is frequently invited to speak on TMJ disorders, orofacial physiotherapy, jaw pain relief, and ergonomics at dental conferences and academic institutions across Canada and the U.S. He works closely with dental professionals to create integrated, cross-disciplinary care plans that enhance patient outcomes.
+Frequently invited to speak at dental conferences and academic institutions across Canada and the U.S., Brett collaborates closely with dental professionals to create integrated care plans that enhance patient outcomes.
+His philosophy is rooted in education and empowerment: physiotherapy should be a pit stop, not a permanent destination.

 What Our Patients Are Saying